kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 This plugin provides bunch of configuration options.
 Go to the plugin settings either directly from the left main menu "Dynamic Leaderboards" item or under "Additional plugins" item.
+Each section in SimHub menu has a little help button which directly links to the relevant section in here.

 Below is the documentation for all the available options.